traviscross/ooh323c/README.win32.txt

 ----------------
 Sample Programs

-To run the sample programs, make sure the path to the media plug-in library DLL (oomedia.dll) is in your PATH.
-The DLL is located in the ooh323c-xx.aa\lib\release and ooh323c-xx.aa\lib\debug directories.
+To run the sample programs, make sure the path to the media plug-in library (oomedia.dll) is in your PATH.
+The DLL is located in the ooh323c-xx.aa\lib directory.

 The sample programs are locates in the 'tests' subdirectory.
 The following programs are available: